uthpalaherath/fhiaims-dcc/README.md

 `JOBID` is the ID of the job submitted through `sbatch`, which can be found from the `squeue` command.
 Please refer to [this article](https://uthpalaherath.com/Advanced-resource-monitoring-on-HPC-clusters/) for further guidance on using this script.

+**Acknowledgements**
+I am grateful for the support I recieved from the Duke Research Computing Team to get all of this to work smoothly.

 # Reference